House of Life: Growing Trees to Mend Old Wounds

 HAF's President addresses the staff of the OCP Group regarding their new program that promotes their volunteerism for sustainable development in Morocco.
 Dr. Ben-Meir discusses the priority and urgent needs of Moroccan communities, especially rural.

 How does the idea fit within the larger ecosystem that surrounds it?
 Urgent needs are usually a symptom of a larger issue that rests within multiple interrelated symptoms - share what you know about the context surrounding the problem you are aiming to solve.
 (500 characters)

-While the MENA region struggles to protect minority religious groups, Morocco provides an exceptional context that encourages intercultural projects leading to human development.
-Second, rural poverty can be traced to a lack of efficient irrigation, which severely limits land availability and forces farmers to work with arid soil.
+While the MENA region struggles to protect minority religious groups, Morocco provides an exceptional context that welcomes intercultural projects leading to development.
+Second, barriers to growth in subsistence settings is a widespread need of irrigation infrastructure, fruit seeds, technical and coop-building, and value-chains.
 Lastly, marginalized farmers--many of whom are illiterate--are rarely able to access government support, preventing them from generating business and escaping poverty.

 How does the idea affect or change the fundamental nature of the larger ecosystem that surrounds it (as described above) in a new and/or far-reaching way?
 (500 characters)

 In addition to planting all organic fruit trees, HAF and communities prioritize endemic seeds.
 This creates enormous environmental and economic opportunities to expand organic certification of agricultural product and monitor trees for carbon credit offsets.
 The project’s Muslim-Jewish agricultural partnership is the first of its kind in Morocco.
 These relations set the groundwork for future interreligious cooperation for development in the country, and provide a replicable framework for MENA.